Best daily deals

 The HyperX Cloud II Wireless hangs from a stand in front of a window

-The hinges now have a slight curve to them, which actually makes the ear cups sit a little more evenly on your head.
+The hinges now have a slight curve, which helps the ear cups sit more evenly on your head.

 If you’ve ever worn a HyperX Cloud II or even a HyperX Cloud Alpha, you know what to expect when putting the HyperX Cloud II Wireless on: something comfortable as heck.
 This wireless gaming headset is made mainly of aluminum, with a flexible headband and ear cups that feature thick memory foam cushions covered in soft leatherette.
 The headphones are made of hard, matte-textured plastic and feature black metal panels on the side.